 Here is what we recommend doing to easily onboard your clients onto Aisle Planner:

-- Draft an email template for your clients that introduces Aisle Planner.
-Here’s a sample from the ladies of I Do!
-I Do!
-Wedding Planning: click here.
+Draft an email template for your clients that introduces Aisle Planner.
+Here’s a Pro Blog Article discussing how to set up your own customized Email Templates.
 It’s always a good idea to send this to them before inviting them to join you on Aisle Planner.
 Everyone likes knowing what they’re getting into, after all.

 Here are some overarching tips to get the most out of the process: